 Browsing 230 - 240 results of 264 programs for subject - Life Science/Biology

+Dr. Carol Greider is a professor of molecular biology and genetics at Johns Hopkins University.
+She worked with molecular biologist Elizabeth Blackburn to discover the role of telomeres—segments of DNA that protect and stabilize the ends of chromosomes.
+Dr. Greider tells us about her work and shares her thoughts about the importance of mentors for women in science.
 Dr. Bruce Stillman is the Director of Cold Spring Harbor Laboratory, a position he inherited from James Watson in 1994.
 He continues his own research at the lab on DNA replication.
 In this program, Dr. Stillman describes the unique culture of science at CSHL, explores future directions of research, and tells us what he learned as an administrator for Dr. Watson.
 Dr. Walter Gilbert, a physicist who turned to molecular biology in 1960, won the Nobel prize in chemistry in 1980 for determining the base sequences of DNA.
 His recent research has concentrated on the structure of genes and the evolution of DNA sequences.
 In this Webcast, Dr Gilbert tells us how physicists have helped drive discoveries in molecular biology, and the relationship between private and university research efforts.
 Dr. Sydney Brenner won the Nobel prize in physiology or medicine in 2002 for his work with the tiny nematode, C. elegans.
 Dr. Brenner recruited the one-millimeter worm in the early sixties as the ideal model organism to study cell differentiation and organ development.
 In this program, he describes how new model organisms are established for studying basic physiology, recounts his reaction to seeing Watson and Crick's DNA model for the first time, and offers advice to young scientists just starting out.
 Dr. Jan Witkowski, Executive Director of the Banbury Center of Cold Spring Harbor, talks with us about the purpose of scientific meetings, about science as a social endeavor, and about some of the interesting people, events, and science stories that we can look forward to during the Biology of DNA meeting, which he coorganized with Dr. David Stewart, Director of Meetings and Courses at CSHL.
 Take a tour of the Willie Bird turkey farm with manager "Beagle" Brodsky.
 Find out what it takes to get the turkey onto your Thanksgiving Day table.

 First aired as part of the Science of Cooking Live Webcast: Talking Turkey.
 Our team of middle school students from the Aim High program investigates new technologies that use our unique physical traits as tools for identification.
 Eye-D explores the possibilities of retinal scans.
 Our team of middle school students from the Aim High program investigates new technologies that use our unique physical traits as tools for identification.
 The Whirl Reports looks at fingerprints.
 Our team of middle school students from the Aim High program investigates new technologies that use our unique physical traits as tools for identification.
 Vox Unlocks tunes into voice recognition We explore behind the scenes in the "tank room" of the Darwin Centre, where thousands of biological specimens up to 300 years old are kept.
-Look behind the scenes into the process of scientific research and the people who do it - in the tropical Central American country of Belize.
-In this series of Webcasts, we visited a field research station located in the remote Chiquibul forests of the mountains of Belize.
-Find out what white flies have to smile about with entomologist Andrew Polaszek.